acpo/PiSpec20_LED_oceanoptics/README.md

 - python-virtualenv
 - Tkinter
 - pigpio
+- *rarely needed* SeaBreeze  (https://sourceforge.net/projects/seabreeze/  depending on OS, you may need to build from source)
 ### Files to install
 - only one python file to get ¯\\_(ツ)_/¯
 ### Other Hardware